stephenostermiller/stack-exchange-2-mysql/README.md

    GRANT SESSION_VARIABLES_ADMIN ON *.* TO 'stackexchange'@'%';
    FLUSH PRIVILEGES;
    ```
-- Copy `default.ini` to `local.ini` and edit it with your database info.
+1. Copy `default.ini` to `local.ini` and edit it with your database info.
-- The list of sites must be loaded first because all other data depends on it: `./load.py /stackexchange/Sites.xml`
+1. The list of sites must be loaded first because all other data depends on it: `./load.py /stackexchange/Sites.xml`
-- Then load any or all of the other files. e.g. `./load.py /stackexchange/*.7z` or `./load.py /stackexchange/drones.stackexchange.com.7z`
+1. Then load any or all of the other files. e.g. `./load.py /stackexchange/*.7z` or `./load.py /stackexchange/drones.stackexchange.com.7z`
-- NOTE: MySQL can use a lot of disk space for query logs.
-By default, it usually has binary logging enabled and those logs are kept for 30 days.
-You might want to [disable binary logging](https://dba.stackexchange.com/questions/72770/disable-mysql-binary-logging-with-log-bin-variable) or periodically delete the logs with the SQL: `PURGE BINARY LOGS BEFORE NOW();`

 ### Features